Last Updated on May 1, 2022 by Andrew Culture

 Just before we rolled on a few motorists in a side street started sounding their horns, and a couple of passing policemen nicely asked them to stop.
 I’ve gone off point, let’s get back to Buckingham Palace.

-I sincerely hope reading about this heinous individual this doesn’t put anyone off riding Critical Mass.
+I sincerely hope reading about this heinous individual doesn’t put anyone off riding Critical Mass.

 Soon enough we were in Brixton, and this is where the party really started.
-I was riding near a sound-system that was pumping out reggae, and it appeared to hit the right note with a lot of pedestrians who were dancing on the pavements.
-People hung out of their windows to cheer us on, and the bad feelings brought on by the passing thuggery soon drifted away, replaced by a stronger feeling of all-round peace and love.
+I was riding near a sound system that was pumping out reggae, and it appeared to hit the right note with a lot of pedestrians who were dancing on the pavements.
+People hung out of their windows to cheer us on, and the bad feelings brought on by the passing thuggery soon drifted away, replaced by a stronger feeling of all-around peace and love.

 The next ‘rest stop’ was Stockwell Skatepark; and it was here that I saw a scene that will stay with me as long as I live.
 As we rolled up it became quickly apparent that the many deep bowls and smooth hillocks of the skatepark were busier than they have probably ever been before.
 Among the skateboards and BMXs were fixies, carbon road bikes and loads of Boris bikes.